Gertrude Bell: Posthumous tributes

+King Faisal dedicated a section of the Baghdad Archaeological Museum as a memorial to Bell in January 1930.

 A stained-glass window dedicated to her memory, made by Douglas Strachan, was erected in St Lawrence's Church, East Rounton, North Yorkshire.
 It depicts Magdalen College, Oxford, and Khadimain, Baghdad.
 The inscription commemorates her as "Versed in the learning of the east and of the west, Servant of the State, Scholar, Poet, Historian, Antiquary, Gardener, Mountaineer, Explorer, Lover of Nature of Flowers and of Animals, Incomparable Friend Sister Daughter".

 In the 2010s, a team from Newcastle University released a comic version of Bell's life, with John Miers the cartoonist.

 In 2016, a campaign was launched to transform the Bell family's former estate, Red Barns, into a memorial and museum.
 The family were patrons of the Arts and Crafts movement in England, and the home, located in Redcar, features wallpaper by William Morris.
 Although the building is Grade II* listed, it had not been maintained.
 A 2015 exhibition about her at the Great North Museum in Newcastle helped raise interest.
 The exhibition moved to the Kirkleatham Museum in Redcar after its run in Newcastle.

 The Gertrude Bell archive, an extensive record of Bell's writings held by Newcastle University, was added to the UNESCO Memory of the World Programme in 2017.

-In 2019, entomologists studying wild bees in Saudi Arabia described a new genus which they named to honour Bell, as genus Belliturgula, known from the species Belliturgula najdica from central Saudi Arabia.
+In 2019, entomologists studying wild bees in Saudi Arabia described a new genus that they named to honour Bell, as genus Belliturgula, known from the species Belliturgula najdica from central Saudi Arabia.